MarinManuel/PhysioMonitor/README.md

 Each element of the list must contain the following items:
 ```
 {
+  "display-name": str,
+    Name of the pump, displayed in various places in the GUI
   "module-name": str,
     Name of the module to use.
 One of "demo", "aladdin" or "model11plus".
   "serial-port": int,